KNowledgeOnWebScale/dataflow-visualization/DEVELOPMENT.md

 In [index.js](src/index.js) set the variable `download` to `true`.
 Rerun the application and set the variable to `false` again.
 You will notice there were three JSON files downloaded.
 Paste the contents of these files in the accompanying files in the directory [schemas/schemas](schemas/schemas).
 Open your terminal, `cd` to `/schemas` and run `node JSONSchemaMarkdown.js`.
-The new markdowns will be generated.
-[README.md](README.md) already links to these files.
+The new markdowns will be generated, [README.md](README.md) already links to these files.

+You might ask why not introduce a command, e.g. `npm build docs` that launches a separate script.
+The reason is that React can't write to files and the separate script would need the schemas being built in [schemaValidation.js](src/lib/schemaValidation.js).
+In order for that script to import a JavaScript file used in React, someone should mess with webpack.
+To the person who will do this, good luck!

 ### How to add shapes/images